 Most recently, Balsam has been collaborating with a fundraiser colleague to study the habits of higher-performing major gifts officers.
 She and her colleague presented their findings in an extremely well-received Apra webinar in May 2016.
 Additional presentations are being planned for the Engineering Development Forum and the CASE International Talent Management Conference.

 Balsam is excited about the possibilities of unstructured data.
 She can see a future where sentiment analysis or new data mining techniques may eliminate the need for over-structured contact report forms.
 She looks forward to moving away from printed reports as portable screens and interactive reports become more ubiquitous.

 Balsam loves that her work in prospect management focuses on this sort of forward-thinking, but also allows her to build personal relationships with fundraisers.
 And outside of the University of Washington, the relationships she has built through her work with Apra have clearly helped shape her career.
 “Other niche professions envy what we have,” she said of the close-knit community and focus on professional development that Apra fosters.
 “I feel like I should be giving Apra an award!”

-Becky Fullmer is associate director of prospect management in university development at The Ohio State University and is a member of the Apra editorial advisory committee.
+Becky Fullmer is associate director of prospect management in university development at The Ohio State University.